adeaver/grammargrove/README.md

 - [ ] Pinyin search should allow for both numbered and actual pinyin
 - [ ] Dashboard should require auth, as well as search page
 - [ ] Frontend should display accents not as numbers
+- [ ] Enter should work on forms
+- [ ] Infra: frontend doesn't always rerender

 #### Tech Debt
 - [ ] Word search bar should be a separate component

 #### Add Stripe Payments
 - [ ] redirect to Stripe payment dashboard
+- [ ] webhook for continuing payments
+- [ ] spooler job to check expiring payments

 #### Deployment
 - [ ] create production Dockerfile